 Mr. Morgan Cendoma

-Mr. Peter McCabe, MS, ATC
+Mr. Peter McCabe, MS, ATC, ACLS

 Mr. Tyler Cortright, MS, ATC

-Mr. Phil Steckley, MS, ATC, CSCS
+Mr. Phil Steckley, MS, ATC, CSCS, ACLS

-Mr. Tony Surace, MS, ATC
+Mr. Tony Surace, M.Ed, ATC, ACLS

 Tony is a certified athletic trainer and has been with the Niagara Falls City School District since 1997.
 Tony is the Director of Sports Medicine and Summit Rehab manager at Niagara Falls Memorial Medical Center.
 He oversees the sports medicine program with servicing high schools and colleges throughout Niagara and Northern Erie County.
 Tony graduated from Canisius College in 1996 with a BS in Athletic training/Phys.
 Ed. and completed his graduate work at East Stroudsburg University in PA in 1997.
 He completed his Master’s thesis on The Effect of Selected Tools on Facemask Removal Time and Head Motion.
 He has presented the subject matter of concussion management and the management of the potentially spine injured athlete to many groups including the NFL, NHL, Hospital ER staffs, NATA, NYSATA, EATA, IATA, NFL Combine (PFATS),college medical staffs and other sports healthcare professionals throughout the United States over the past 20 years.